 Alright, first things first.
 What even is Breeze Intelligence?

 Think of it as the data-crunching part of HubSpot's bigger AI family, now called "Breeze AI."
-If you've heard of tools like Chatspot or seen other AI features pop up, they're all being rolled into this single Breeze brand.
-Breeze Intelligence is the specific engine that works behind the scenes to clean up and enrich your CRM data, powered by the tech they got from acquiring Clearbit.
+All of HubSpot's AI features are being rolled into this single, reliable Breeze brand.
+Breeze Intelligence is the specific engine that works behind the scenes to clean up and enrich your CRM data, powered by the world-class technology they acquired from Clearbit.

 It really boils down to three main jobs:

-Unlike its siblings, the conversational "Breeze Copilot" or the task-automating "Breeze Agents," Breeze Intelligence is the silent partner.
+Unlike its siblings, the conversational "Breeze Copilot" or the task-automating "Breeze Agents," Breeze Intelligence is a silent partner.
 It works in the background to make the data you already have in HubSpot cleaner and more useful for your sales and marketing teams.
-The key phrase there, though, is in HubSpot.
-Its power is almost entirely contained within the platform.
+Because it is natively built into the platform, its power is perfectly aligned with HubSpot's entire suite of tools.

 Core features of Breeze Intelligence